scottmayberry/MUR/README.md

 ## Documentation

-Comprehensive documentation for MUR is available in the [MUR Wiki](#).
-The wiki provides detailed assembly instructions, operational guides, troubleshooting tips, and additional resources to help you get the most out of your MUR system.
+Comprehensive documentation for MUR is available in the each directory (Hardware and Software subdirectories).
+These provide detailed assembly instructions, operational guides, troubleshooting tips, and additional resources to help you get the most out of your MUR system.

-### Key Documentation Sections

-- **Assembly Instructions**: Step-by-step guides to assembling the MUR hardware, including PCB soldering, sensor integration, and structural assembly.
-- **Operational Guides**: Instructions on operating the robot, including launching software, controlling movements, and interpreting sensor data.
-- **Troubleshooting**: Common issues and their resolutions to help maintain optimal performance.
-- **Advanced Topics**: Guides on customizing the robot, integrating new sensors, and developing additional functionalities.

 ## License

-This project is licensed under the [MIT License](mur/LICENSE).
-See the LICENSE file for more details.
+This project is licensed under the [MIT License](LICENSE.MIT.md) for software and [CERN-OHL-P-2.0](LICENSE.CERN-OHL-P-2.0.md) for hardware.
+The combined license is listed in [LICENSE.md](LICENSE.md).

----

-*This README was last updated on 2025-01-10.*